coopnorge/github-workflow-release-drafter/README.md

 After you have merged the PR, the draft release will be created/updated.
 The draft release will be based on the PRs merged since the last release.
 The draft release will also contain a changelog based on the PRs merged.

 When you are ready to release, you can publish the release draft.
 This will create a new release and tag the release with the version number.

+**NOTE:** For golang project(`release-drafter-go.yaml`), the workflow try to check if exported interfaces are compatible or not using, [apidiff](https://pkg.go.dev/golang.org/x/exp/cmd/apidiff).
+If any exported interfaces is not compatible, the workflow will add a label `major` to the PR.
+If all exported interfaces are compatible, the workflow will add a label `minor` to the PR.
+And if there are no changes to exported interfaces, the workflow will add a label `patch` to the PR.

 ## Configuration